batmany13/about-me/pursuit_of_impact/README.md

 * Pair program!
 Using something like [Tuple](https://tuple.app/) can make it easy for your developers to learn and grow together.
 * Document major technical and organizational changes with something like [RFCs](https://en.wikipedia.org/wiki/Request_for_Comments).
 This allows you to memorialize the changes in your team and invites all to comment and dissent.
 * Normalize trying new things.
 Make sure you experiment with new techniques for your teams to learn.
 Make failures a learning opportunity so your next initiative will improve.

+### Growing individuals

+* Learn the strengths and areas of improvement for each individual member.
+Find projects to draw on those strengths and shore up their gaps.
+* [Diversity of thought](https://www.mckinsey.com/business-functions/organization/our-insights/why-diversity-matters) is critical to increasing impact.
+Ensure all voices are heard.
+Impact could come from a variety of sources and it doesn’t always have to be Big Bang projects.
+* Use the power of [1x1s](https://github.com/batmany13/about-me/blob/master/1x1s.md) to learn more about your teammates’ goals, what motivates them, and to provide coaching and feedback.
+Ensure you are providing positive feedback as well!
+* Build a feedback culture by [asking for feedback](https://www.strategy-business.com/article/Using-Neuroscience-to-Make-Feedback-Work-and-Feel-Better)!
+* Make sure you have a clear model of impact for your team.
+Realize that impact can come in many forms and is not always easy to measure.
+* Treat each team member’s career path individually and make sure it’s their plan and not yours.
+Sometimes this means you’ll lose a stunning colleague to another team or company.
+* If you are exiting a person from the business, make you sure you’ve provided clear and actionable feedback.
+Also ensure that your team structure or culture (e.g. lack of training, poor inclusion, lack of safety to speak up)  is not the real root cause of their challenges.